The consistency strength of determinacy when all sets are universally Baire: Proving that it works

-We start by arguing that if there is an extender $F$ in $\cM^*$ with the same index as $E$ then $F$ is certified via the same tail strategy of $\Sigma_j$ as $F$ and hence $E = F$, contradicting the assumption that $E$ is used because of a disagreement.
-To see that $F$ is certified by the same strategy certifying $E$, we consider different cases depending on how the iteration from $\bar\cM$ to $\cM^*$ looks like.
-Let $\bar\Sigma$ denote the iteration strategy of $\bar\cW$ obtained as the collapse of $\Sigma$.
+\textbf{Extenders on both sides:} We start by arguing that if there is an extender $F$ in $\cM^*$ with the same index as $E$ then $F$ is certified via the same tail strategy of $\Sigma_j$ as $F$ and hence $E = F$, contradicting the assumption that $E$ is used because of a disagreement.
+To see that $F$ is certified by the same strategy certifying $E$, we consider different cases depending on how the iteration from the construction of $\bar\cM$ to $\cM^*$ looks like.
+Let $\bar\Sigma$ denote the iteration strategy of $\bar\cW$ obtained as the pullback of $\Sigma$ and $\bar\cM_\xi$ the current model in the construction of $\bar\cM$.

-\begin{case} On the main branch in the iteration from $\bar\cM$ to $\cM^*$ all extenders used are fully backgrounded, i.e., for every $E_\alpha^\cT$, $\alpha \in [0,\lambda]_T$, and every $l<\omega$, \end{case}
+\begin{case} On the main branch in the iteration from $\bar\cM_\xi$ to $\cM^*$ all extenders used are fully backgrounded, i.e., for every $E_\alpha^\cT$, $\alpha \in [0,\lambda]_T$, and every $l<\omega$, \end{case}